-Even though I love nature, traveling and adventures I had never been to Joshua Tree National Park until last March when my friend Sam came to visit from Staten Island.
+Even though I love nature, traveling and adventures I had never been to or thought about visiting Joshua Tree National Park until last March when my friend Sam came to visit from Staten Island.
 When I started planing another trip out there I realized I never blogged about our first trip!

 BTW… I felt the need to mention my friend Sam is from Staten Island so you can all follow along with the Staten Island accent… she is going to be really happy I just said that.

 Anyway, every time she visits it’s a whirlwind of exhausting awesome.
 She is as insane as I, if not more, when it comes to overbooking a schedule.
 We both love taking pictures, capturing silly moments and blasting them online for all our friends to enjoy (or be exhausted by).
 One of the main places she wanted to check out last year was Joshua Tree…

 Okay at first I was thinking to Mrs. Nature Lover and Animal Freak… you want to go out to the freaking desert?
 It’s all just sand right?
 Nothing to see?
 Maybe some creepy bugs?
 How exciting CAN that possibly be?
 Even with all my preconceived notions about the desert I was down to check it out and have an adventure.
 All of my assumptions were way off base and I’m so glad we went.